opendocsg/opendoc-supreme-court-judgements/2019_SGHC_132/report.md

 4       The statement of agreed facts is set out in _Public Prosecutor v Lim Chee Huat_ (“GD”) at \[3\].
 It was not disputed that a team of Central Narcotics Bureau (“CNB”) officers conducted a house visit at the appellant’s residence on 14 November 2016.
 The appellant reported to Ang Mo Kio Police Division Headquarters on 15 November 2016, where his urine samples were procured in accordance with procedures set out in the First Schedule to the Misuse of Drugs (Urine Specimens and Urine Tests) Regulations (Cap 185, Rg 6, 1999 Rev Ed).
 His urine samples were tested by the Health Sciences Authority (“HSA”) and found to contain methamphetamine.

 5       The appellant’s case at the trial below was that he did not knowingly consume methamphetamine.
-He had only consumed medication purchased from a man at Blk 322, Hougang Avenue 5 on 13 November 2016; this medication was found to contain traces of methamphetamine, cocaine and ketamine.[\[note: 1\]](#Ftn_1) He alleged that the CNB officer who recorded his statement – Prosecution Witness 2 SSSgt Andrew John Joachim (“PW2 SSSgt Joachim”) – had not recorded the fact that he had consumed medications prescribed by a _sinseh_ and medications from Tan Tock Seng Hospital and the National Skin Centre.[\[note: 2\]](#Ftn_2) He called on his daughter and wife to give evidence as to his good character.
+He had only consumed medication purchased from a man at Blk 322, Hougang Avenue 5 on 13 November 2016; this medication was found to contain traces of methamphetamine, cocaine and ketamine.[^1] He alleged that the CNB officer who recorded his statement – Prosecution Witness 2 SSSgt Andrew John Joachim (“PW2 SSSgt Joachim”) – had not recorded the fact that he had consumed medications prescribed by a _sinseh_ and medications from Tan Tock Seng Hospital and the National Skin Centre.[^2] He called on his daughter and wife to give evidence as to his good character.

 6       The Prosecution’s case at the trial below was that s 22 of the MDA operated such that the appellant was presumed to have consumed methamphetamine in contravention of s 8(_b_) of the MDA.
 The appellant failed to rebut this presumption on the balance of probabilities.
 His defence was contradicted by evidence from two storeowners working in the vicinity of Blk 322, Hougang Avenue 5 – PW8 Mr Heng Chee Kiong (“PW8 Mr Heng”) and PW9 Mdm Tan Buay Hoon (“PW9 Mdm Tan”) – that no _sinseh_ sold medicine in the location identified by the appellant.
 PW2 SSSgt Joachim had also confirmed that he had recorded two of the appellant’s statements accurately.
 Finally, the appellant’s defence was internally inconsistent and implausible.